 At the present time, Nigeria is encouraging the establishment of private universities.
 A National Universities Commission has been established to accredit private universities and oversee programs at Federal and State national universities.

-Nigerian education, since the introduction of the Senior School Certificate, has a 6+3+3 system of primary-secondary education.
-Six years of primary education are followed by three years of junior high school.
-High school (senior secondary education)
+With the introduction of the Senior School Certificate in 1988, Nigeria changed to a 6+3+3 system of primary and secondary education.
+Specifically, 6 years of primary education are followed by 3 years of lower secondary education.
+Upper secondary education,

-There are both Federal and State institutons of higher education in Nigeria.
+There are both Federal and State institutions of higher education in Nigeria.
 The Federal institutions tend to be better funded.
-Entry into university requires the Universities Matriculation Examination offered by the Joint Admissons and Matriculation
+Entry into university requires the Universities Matriculation Examination offered by the Joint Admissions and Matriculation

 Board (JAMB).
 Grades of 200/400 are required for passing.
-Bachelors degree programs generally last four years (three years for students with good General Certificate of Education “Advanced” levels).
-Medicine and Dentistry are six year
+Bachelors degree programs generally last 4 years (3 years for students with good General Certificate of Education “Advanced” levels).
+Medicine and Dentistry are 6 year

-courses and some professional degrees, such as Engineering and Architecture, may be five years.
-Graduate degrees include the Masters degrees, one to two years in duration, and the Doctorate degree, ususally two to three years in duration.
+courses and some professional degrees, such as Engineering and Architecture, may be 5 years.
+Graduate degrees include the Masters degrees, 1 to 2 years in duration, and the Doctorate degree, usually 2 to 3 years in duration.

-take the admission examination (JAMB), and are often acquiring the Diploma for employment purposes.
-However, students with exceptional grades on the Diploma course may be admitted to the second year of undergraduate study at universities in Nigeria.
+not required to take the admission examination (JAMB), and are often acquiring the Diploma for employment purposes.
+However, students with exceptional grades on the Diploma course may be admitted to the second year of undergraduate study at universities

 The Nursing Council of Nigeria also offers a 3 year nursing diploma and a one year diploma in Midwifery.